-Victimhood thinking is not the only malevolent aftereffect of childhood trauma.
+Victimhood thinking is not the only nasty aftereffect of childhood trauma.
 People who were mistreated as children may also become passive and subservient.
-That usually manifests itself in different forms, including failing to self-express and self-defend and bottling up of emotions.
+That usually manifests itself in different forms, including failing to self-express and self-defend and bottling up emotions.
 While some people may view passivity as agreeability with others and being a team player, burying feelings beneath the surface and not speaking up can have devastating impacts.
 While passivity and subservience are dangerous for everyone, these traits are particularly hazardous for women.
 Women who are still struggling with unresolved childhood trauma and adopt the behaviours above are likelier to attract abusive partners or spouses.

 How to overcome Childhood Trauma

 Following are two remedies that can help adults overcome their childhood traumatic experiences to avoid their impacts on their current relationship.
 Source: Better Help